serokell/coffer/README.md

 ### Web API

 Coffer also has a Web API.
-It runs on `localhost:$your_port`.
-Port can be specified via:
+The port can be specified via:
 - Cmd line option: `--port`
-- Environment varieble `"COFFER_SERVER_PORT"`
+- Environment variable: `"COFFER_SERVER_PORT"`

 Examples:
 1. Stack